axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-smtp/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

 The destination is aimed at a fully controlled local, or near-local, trusted SMTP server.
 The goal is to send mail to trusted recipients, through a controlled channel.
 It hands mails over to an SMTP server, and that is all it does, therefore the resulting solution is as reliable as sending an email in general.
-For example, {{% productparam "abbrev" %}} does not verify whether the recipient exists.
+For example, {{% param "product.abbrev" %}} does not verify whether the recipient exists.

 The `smtp()` driver sends email messages triggered by log messages.
 The `smtp()` driver uses SMTP, without needing external applications.
 You can customize the main fields of the email, add extra headers, send the email to multiple recipients, and so on.